 Imagine you have a house that is like the Leaning Tower of Pisa; you can choose to straighten and level it out by raising the home in a particular area, to completely stabilize it and provide you with a solid and straight structure to work with.
 This would be the ideal way to go if you are investing in your home with a long-term investment in mind.

 Another solution to this undesirable issue is to just level out the basement floor and allow the upper parts of your home to remain in the “funhouse” sloped effect.

 You will need to look into any permits you may need to complete any overhaul of your basement or overall home structure (your contractor can also help you with determining if and what you will probably need).

 As you begin the planning process of your basement renovation, you should keep in mind that houses keep evolving and changing their state of condition with each year that passes.
 Your renovation will also settle in time and begin to show signs of wear, tear and usage, so this should be considered when you are making decisions about the materials and supplies that you want to use in your basement renovation.

-Again, if this home is a long-term investment for you, then you may want to consider alternate materials for the flooring, walls and ceiling that is durable, mold & water resistant and effective for how you want to utilize the renovated space when it is completed.
+Again, if this home is a long-term investment for you, then you may want to consider alternative materials for the basement flooring, walls and ceiling that is durable, mold & water resistant and effective for how you want to utilize the renovated space when it is completed.

 Have any questions about your basement renovation project?
 We can help you today!